Baltimore classification: History

 In two votes in 2018 and 2019, the ICTV established a 15-rank system ranging from realm to species.
 As part of this, the Baltimore groups for ssDNA, dsRNA, +ssRNA, –ssRNA, and RT viruses were incorporated into formal taxa.
 In 2019, the realm Riboviria was established and initially included all dsRNA, +ssRNA, and –ssRNA viruses.
 A year later, Riboviria was expanded to also include RT viruses.
 Within the realm, RT viruses are included in the kingdom Pararnavirae and the three other Baltimore groups in the kingdom Orthornavirae as defining traits of the kingdom's phyla.
 While –ssRNA viruses of Ribozyviria were initially classified in Riboviria, this was a clerical error that was fixed in 2020.
 A year later, Ribozyviria was established for HDV and its relatives.
 For ssDNA viruses, the realm Monodnaviria was established in 2020 to accommodate almost all ssDNA viruses, as well as dsDNA viruses descended from them.
+In 2026, however, Monodnaviria was split into four realms (Efunaviria, Floreoviria, Pleomoviria, and Volvereviria) based on evidence that its four kingdoms did not share common ancestry.

 In 1974, virologist Vadim Agol proposed an extension of Baltimore classification to encompass all possible means of genetic information transmission and describe the hierarchical routes of information transmission, including both expression and replication, rather than solely mRNA synthesis.
 In the expanded system, there are 35 classes, 17 superclasses, and six types of genetic information transfer.
 The system was revisited in 2021 by Koonin et al. in light of discoveries made since the 1970s.
 Known viruses occupy 13 classes, one of which is shared with cells, seven superclasses, and three types.
 A fourteenth class is occupied by F-like plasmids.
 Ambisense viruses occupy two classes simultaneously, though separate classes could be made for them.
 Most unoccupied classes are of DNA-RNA hybrids, which appear to be disfavored by evolution since it may be advantageous to convert such molecules to dsDNA, the molecule most suitable for genome replication.
 According to Koonin et al., viruses that belong to the unoccupied classes are unlikely to be discovered unless they are rare in nature.